Saturday, March 28, 2020

 The View from Leith Hill

-Approaching the top of Leith Hill from the east, as I did once again with a good friend the other Saturday, there is always a curious, pleasant sensation of having come round the back by a secret way.
-Among the hollows and meadows of the lower slopes we had met almost nobody, so to find the summit quite busy — converged on by others along more orthodox routes and with the invariable cluster for refreshments around the National Trust servery at the foot of the Gothic tower — made us feel as if we had sneaked up by unknown paths across undiscovered country.
+Approaching the top of Leith Hill from the east, as I did once again with an old friend the other Saturday, there is always a curious, pleasant sensation of having come round the back by a secret way.
+We had met almost nobody among the hollows and meadows of the Hill’s lower slopes, so to find the summit quite busy — converged on by other visitors along more orthodox routes, and with the invariable cluster for refreshments around the National Trust servery at the foot of the Gothic tower — made us feel as if we had sneaked up by unknown paths across undiscovered country.

-I doubt any hill exists that is not worth climbing, but Leith Hill, the crown of Surrey, is one I particularly know and treasure.
-Its summit on the Greensand Ridge is the highest point in south-east England (some, defining south-east England differently, say second-highest — but I know where my loyalties lie!) and, looking northwards on a clear day, it is possible to see right over the top of the North Downs and Box Hill, themselves six miles distant, and make out the wide grey clutter of London on the horizon.
-In the other direction, in the bright south, generous quilted Wealden country spreads all the way to the South Downs, and sometimes, through the Shoreham Gap, there can even be glimpsed a hazy glimmer of sea.
+I doubt that any hill exists that is not worth climbing, but Leith Hill, the crown of Surrey, is one I particularly know and treasure.
+Its summit on the Greensand Ridge is the highest point in south-east England (some say second-highest, defining south-east England differently — but I know where my loyalties lie!) and, looking northwards on a clear day, it is possible to see right over the top of the North Downs and Box Hill, themselves six miles distant, and to make out the wide grey clutter of London on the horizon.
+To the south, the generous quilted Wealden country spreads all the way to the South Downs — and sometimes, through the Shoreham Gap, there can even be glimpsed a hazy glimmer of sea.
 This is a good place to come for a bit of perspective on things.

 Looking southwards from the top of Leith Hill Tower, 8th February 2020.

-We have the eighteenth-century landowner, Richard Hull, to thank for the tower, which of course we paid our £3 to climb.
-He built it partly for an even better view over the counties below, and partly out of a rankling dissatisfaction with the hill's natural height: 965 feet above sea level, just short of a thousand.
+We have the eighteenth-century landowner, Richard Hull, to thank for the existence of the tower, which of course we paid our £3 to climb.
+He had it built partly for an even better view over the counties below, and partly out of a fundamental dissatisfaction with the hill’s geomorphology.
+That the natural summit stood 965 feet above sea level was for Hull ranklingly, frustratingly short of a thousand.
 By the addition of the tower, he determined, the magic figure could be reached and surpassed.
-(Was Enlightenment rationalism ever such a direct inspiration for such Romantic folly — never mind the building of an actual romantic folly?)
-The display in the first-floor chamber goes on to tell of later episodes in the tower's history: the rowdy eighteenth-century fairs, the longevity of Mrs Skilton, the 'highest lady in the county', who served visitors teas for over thirty years; and a passenger plane's near collision with the tower — averted by only thirty feet — in 1948.
-It was impossible not to notice, either, a photograph of a firework display over the tower, held in 1993 to celebrate the United Kingdom's entry to the European Union in its then-new formation.
-(The week before our walk, Britain had formally reversed this very event, unaccompanied by fireworks, as far as I know: I suppose we have already had our fill of pyrotechnics from Parliament over the past few years...)
+(Did ever Enlightenment rationalism lead so directly to Romantic folly — never mind the building of an actual romantic folly?)
+The modern displays in the tower’s first-floor chamber tell of later episodes in the tower’s history: the rowdy eighteenth-century fairs, or the longevity of Mrs Skilton (for over thirty years proprietrix of the tea-servery and ‘highest lady in the county’).
+They tell of the near-collision of a passenger plane in 1948, averted by only thirty feet.
+It was impossible not to notice, either, a photograph of a firework display held in 1993 to celebrate the entry of the United Kingdom to the European Union in its then-new formation.
+(The week before our walk, Britain had formally reversed this very event, unaccompanied by any fireworks, as far as I know: I suppose Parliament has already given us our fill of pyrotechnics over the past few years…)

 What do I see, looking down from the top of Leith Hill?
 Almost unmitigated England in all directions, ancient with ghosts, curious with old tales, tender with things remembered.
-I am looking down on known country, though I will never learn all there is to know about it: mile upon mile all overlain by associations, details, particularities of the ages: Stane Street, the Roman road that we had crossed on the way from the station; the Iron Age hill fort of Anstiebury that we were to skirt on the way back; everyone from Richard Hull and Mrs Skilton and the fairgoers all the way down to ourselves and our fellow visitors this February Saturday.
-I think of others who have loved this landscape: the poet George Meredith, who lived in the Mole Valley under Box Hill, and the composer Ralph Vaughan Williams, whose famous tone poem 'The Lark Ascending' took its name from a verse by Meredith.
-Vaughan Williams' childhood home, Leith Hill Place, lies hard under the southern slopes.
+It is known country I am looking down on, though I will never learn all there is to know about it: mile upon mile of palimpsest, all overlain by associations, details, particularities of the ages: Stane Street, the Roman road that we had crossed on the way from the station; the Iron Age hill fort of Anstiebury that we were to skirt on the way back — everyone from Richard Hull and Mrs Skilton and the fairgoers all the way down to ourselves and our fellow visitors this February Saturday.
+I think of others who have loved this landscape: the poet George Meredith, he of the Mole Valley under Box Hill, and the composer Ralph Vaughan Williams, whose famous tone poem ‘The Lark Ascending’ took its name from one of Meredith’s poems.
+Vaughan Williams’ childhood home, Leith Hill Place, lies hard under Leith Hill’s southern slopes.

 To put it more simply, from the top of Leith Hill I am looking at home.
-Not by title or deed, but by a character and spirit that is under my skin and in my soul.
-Landscapes, like houses or streets, are sanctified by being lived in and loved; of the landscape below me I can say that I am at home when I walk in it, when I look on it and even when I think of it.
-It is home, too, because, in its semi-sacramental beauty, it seems to stand for the whole of England; to love this landscape is somehow to love the whole.
-And up here on the hill, largely lifted away from its sorrow and sin, seeing it resolved into its proper image, into a sunlit heirloom on a crisp midwinter day, I do not find it hard to love.
-Today I remember that in fact it is inexpressibly precious to me.
+Home not by title or deed, but by a character and spirit that dwells under my skin and in my soul.
+Landscapes, like houses or streets, are sanctified by being lived in and loved: of the landscape below me I can say that I am at home when I walk in it, when I look on it and even when I think of it.
+It is home, too, because, in its semi-sacramental beauty, it seems to stand for a certain ideal of the whole of England; to love this landscape is somehow to love the whole.
+So today I, up here on the Hill, largely lifted away from England’s sorrow and sin, seeing it resolved into its proper image, into a sunlit heirloom on a crisp midwinter day, do not find it hard to love.
+I remember that in fact it is very dear to me indeed.

 Looking slightly south-eastwards from the slopes of Leith Hill near Coldharbour.
 Gatwick Airport in the distance.

 Love of home is for me as old as thought.
 It is mostly a gentle thing, but it is also deep and dogged and immovable.
 These days it is the fashion to scorn such sentiments, perhaps because of the extremes to which versions of it have been taken in the past.
-But fashion, for all its forcefulness, holds little sway at the top of Leith Hill, and so I say boldly that it is a good and natural thing to be grateful for the home we have been given to live in, and right and just to regard it as an inheritance, which, however indirectly, we must preserve for those who come after us.
-Love of home need not be jealous or selfish, and there is no reason why it should be either, not least since in its authentic form it is often actually accompanied by an urge to share it with others.
-Nor is it necessarily a false idol: love of England can easily, as indeed it should, stop well short of worship — though I can sense the fierce flame to which some threat or peril could fan this instinct.
+But fashion, for all its force, holds little sway at the top of Leith Hill.
+Up here, I can say boldly that I am blessed by the home we have been given to live in.
+I can say that it is a good and natural thing to be grateful for that home, and that it is right and just to regard it as an inheritance, which, however indirectly, we must preserve for those who come after us.
+Love of home need not, should not be jealous or selfish.
+There is no reason why it should ever be either, not least since when it is authentic it is often actually accompanied by an urge to share it with others.
+Nor is it necessarily a false idol: love of England may go very deep without overbalancing into outright worship — though I can sense the fierce flame to which some threat or peril could fan this instinct.

 For look: it is indeed in peril.
-Not now by outright war or foreign conquest, but by something less tangible, though similarly potent with worldly might.
-England may seem from up here to stretch out timelessly and unendingly, but it is always being encroached on by another England: that bland, bloated, blemishing England of which Betjeman warned, and Orwell, and Priestley, and Vaughan Williams himself in his later music.
-I mean the England of the M23 corridor, out there to the south-east, all motels and warehouses and commuters' flats and dual carriageways and business parks.
-I mean the pale angular mass of Gatwick Airport (even as I acknowledge the poetry in that airliner drifting dreamily up away from it — bound for Orlando, my friend informs me).
-I mean the scarring noise of traffic that I have had to come so far to escape, and the permeating threat of mass development ('No to 480 homes here,' I had seen a banner near the station pleading).
-And look, now you can scarcely see the dome of St Paul's Cathedral, drowning amid its new skyline, as you could before.
-It is not change in itself that dismays me, but change made blindly, seemingly for its own sake, or for merely economic or pragmatic reasons, or on a brutishly massive scale, by immense, distant forces that neither see nor care what they destroy. ('Bespectacled grins approve...')
+Not this time by outright war or foreign conquest, but by something less tangible and more insidious, though similarly potent with worldly might.
+The homely England I have praised may seem from up here to stretch out timelessly and unendingly, but it is always being threatened and encroached on by another England: that bland, bloated, blemishing England of which Betjeman warned, and Orwell, and Priestley, and Vaughan Williams himself in his later music.
+I mean the England of the M23 corridor, just visible in the south-east, all motels and warehouses and commuters’ flats and dual carriageways and business parks.
+I mean the pale angular mass of Gatwick Airport (even as I acknowledge the poetry in that airliner drifting dreamily up away from it — bound for Orlando, as my friend informs me).
+I mean the scarring noise of traffic from which I have had to travel so far to escape, and the permeating threat of mass development (‘No to 480 homes here,’ a banner near the station had pleaded).
+And look, now you can scarcely see, as you could before, the dome of St Paul’s Cathedral, drowned by its boasting and secular skyline.
+It is not change in itself that dismays me, but change made blindly, seemingly for its own sake, or for merely economic or pragmatic reasons, on a brutishly massive scale, approved by Larkin’s ‘bespectacled grins’, by immense, distant forces that neither see nor care what they destroy.

-Yet...
-Leith Hill is a good place for some perspective.
-Here it is, serene above the strife of the world, lifted up from the hurly-burly and the madding crowd.
+Yet… Leith Hill is a good place for some perspective.
+Here it remains, serene above the strife of the world, lifted up from the hurly-burly and the madding crowd.
 Now I see how remarkably persistent, how surprisingly tough, is the softness of this south country.
-Here all those colours — the green meadows, the blue shadows, that Wealden amethyst, the flood of gold from the low sun — do not merely survive but, however quietly, triumph, and seem as if they shall till Doomsday.
-So it is good to remember Leith Hill when in exile in parts of England quite unlike it, to think of the sun shining down unperturbed, and to give thanks with a grateful heart.
+Here all those colours — the green meadows, the blue shadows, that Wealden amethyst, the flood of gold from the low sun — do not merely survive, but triumph, quietly as they may, and, it seems, might well till Doomsday.
+For this reason I resolve to remember this part of England when in exile in surroundings quite unlike it — to think of the sun shining down unperturbed, and to give thanks with a grateful heart.

 Sunday, March 01, 2020